US STOCKS-Wall St sinks on jitters about banks after mixed jobs report

 "There's concern cracks may be appearing in the financial system as a result of the Federal Reserve's aggressive rate hikes," said Carol Schleif, chief investment officer, BMO family office in Minneapolis.
 "The fear is whether it's broader than one industry's bank and one segment of the economy."

-While many investors were looking through their bank holdings for signs of risk, Schleif said much of the weakness in regional bank stocks stemmed from a "proverbial shoot first ask questions later situation."

-The KBW regional banking index .KRX and the S&P 500 financials index .SPSY were under pressure throughout the session.
+The KBW regional banking index .KRX ended the session down 2.4% while the S&P 500 financials index .SPSY lost 1.8%.

+Schleif and other investors said they hoped regulations added to the U.S. banking system since the 2008 financial crisis would prevent a similar catastrophe.

+But still "people are very nervous because they don't want a repeat," she said.

-The data had eased concerns that the Fed could raise rates by 50 basis points at its March meeting after hawkish remarks from Fed Chair Powell this week,
+The data had eased some concerns that the Fed could raise rates by 50 basis points at its March meeting after hawkish remarks from Fed Chair Powell this week.

 But investors were more focused on uncertainties around the bank system, said John Praveen, managing director & Co-CIO at Paleo Leon in Princeton, New Jersey.

-"Whatever positive vibes came out of the labor market report were upstaged by negative vibes from the SVB situation," said Praveen.
+"Whatever positive vibes came out of the labor market report were upstaged by negative vibes from the SVB situation," Praveen said.

+The S&P 500's bank subsector .SPXBK closed down 0.5% with a boost from JPMorgan Chase JPM.N, which closed up 2.5% and Wells Fargo WFC.N , which closed up 0.6% while the rest of the index lost ground.

+The biggest decliners were Silvergate cryto-bank peer Signature Bank SBNY.O, which tumbled 22.9% and regional bank First Republic FRC.N, which finished down 14.8%.

-In individual stocks, Gap Inc GPS.N fell after the apparel retailer posted a bigger-than-expected fourth-quarter loss and forecast full-year sales below Wall Street estimates.
+In individual stocks, Gap Inc GPS.N lost 6.3% after the apparel retailer posted a bigger-than-expected fourth-quarter loss and forecast full-year sales below Wall Street estimates.

 (Reporting by Sinéad Carew and Saqib Iqbal Ahmed in New York, Amruta Khandekar and Shristi Achar in Bengaluru Editing by Vinay Dwivedi and David Gregorio)